 At the empirical core of the book is a multiple disciplinary study of community sport programmes in Flanders, Belgium, involving researchers from social sport sciences, social work, pedagogy and health care sciences.
 Drawing on this cutting-edge, realist research, the book considers the implications for sport development policy and practice around the world.
-The book considers community sport as vehicle for promoting social inclusion, and the ways it allows people of all backgrounds and abilities to participate and access social and health benefits, whilst touching on key issues including monitoring and evaluation; exercise and health; youth welfare, and volunteering.
+The book considers community sport as a vehicle for promoting social inclusion, and the ways it allows people of all backgrounds and abilities to participate and access social and health benefits, whilst touching on key issues including monitoring and evaluation; exercise and health; youth welfare, and volunteering.

-This book is fascinating reading for any student, researcher or practitioner working in sport for development, sport management, sport coaching, social work, education, sociology or urban studies.
+This book is a fascinating reading for any student, researcher or practitioner working in sport for development, sport management, sport coaching, social work, education, sociology or urban studies.

 Table of Contents

 Marc Theeboom, Hebe Schaillée, Dorien Brosens, Sara Willems, Emelien Lauwerier, Rudi Roose and Lieve Bradt

 - Community sport and social inclusion: necessary and sufficient conditions

 Hebe Schaillée, Marc Theeboom, Shana Sabbe, Karen Van der Veken, Pieter Debognies and Dorien Brosens

 - Reflective practices in a volunteer community sport coach training programme

 Dorien Brosens, Hebe Schaillée, Marc Theeboom and Pieter Debognies

 - Health promotion in the context of community sport: illustration of a theory-informed approach to programme development and evaluation